talentsec/lev_doc/tutorial/README.md

 ​			If the Docker engine logo in the lower left corner of the graphical interface is green, it has been successfully started![image.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/87fe783c-f999-4b50-85f9-99a0080d6561.png)

-​			If it shows that docker fails to launch and reports the error **"Because a Hyper-V component is not running"**, hardware virtualization has not been launched, please perform the first step: **1.1.1 Enable CPU to support virtualization**.
+​			If it shows that docker fails to launch and reports the error **"Because a Hyper-V component is not running"**, hardware virtualization has not been launched, please perform the first step: **1.1.1 Enable CPU virtualization support**